- Code BIOL2171

 Upon successful completion, students will have the knowledge and skills to:

 - Describe the major metabolic pathways involved in the metabolism of nutrients in the human body.

-- Understand the basis of reactivity of biologically relevant molecules and their interactions.
+- Apply important chemical concepts and principles to draw conclusions concerning the basis of reactivity of biologically relevant molecules and their interactions.

 - Analyse and evaluate experimental data.